As a retailer, the role inventory plays in your operations cannot be overstated.

-For example, if you’re a brick-and-mortar beauty supply business, your stockroom is likely full of pallets of wigs, conditioners, hairbrushes, hair dye, and other products.
+For example, if you have a brick-and-mortar beauty supply business, your stockroom is likely full of pallets of wigs, conditioners, hairbrushes, hair dye, and other products.
 Inventory control is how to track and maintain those goods, distributing them on the floor at the right time so you don’t over- or understock.
-It’s how to get the most profit from your inventory and plan purchases.
+It’s how to get the most profit from your inventory and planned purchases.

 “Inventory control is the lifeblood of your store operations,” says Holly Amaya, co-founder of experiential retail Brik + Clik.
 “The ability to monitor and predict your inventory helps the stores visually in being adequately stocked, which impacts your revenues and store appeal.”

 Running a business can turn into a guessing game without an inventory control system in place to ensure you’re always meeting customer demand.
 How do you make sure you have the exact amount of product on hand when and if customer demand increases?

 While some businesses resort to a guess-and-pray approach, there are reliable ways you can exact your inventory control process so that you don’t run into stocking issues.
 Whether customers demand more or less product at any given time, you want to be ready for both scenarios.

 Inventory control vs. inventory management

 Though they might sound like the same thing, inventory control and inventory management do have their differences.
 Here’s a quick breakdown:

 Inventory control is all about regulating and handling the inventory you already have on hand.
 For example, what you do with leftover product that doesn’t sell, or whether you track products with barcodes or RFID tags.

 To improve both starts with getting a handle on your inventory control process.